 Employers ask around 10 open-ended questions in a 30-minute interview.
 Open-ended questions such as “Tell me about yourself” can take quite a long time to answer, which is why the number of questions can be quite low.
+However, this depends on the interview type.
+For instance, technical interviews might include a lot of quick questions with short answers.

 Have you ever had a job interview that only lasted 30 minutes?
 If so, you were lucky!
 Most interviews last for at least an hour.